openbouffalo/buildroot_bouffalo/README.md

 Inside the downloads you will find the following files:
 * m0_lowload_bl808_m0.bin - This firmware runs on M0 and forwards interupts to the D0 for several peripherals
 * d0_lowload_bl808_d0.bin - This is a very basic bootloader that loads opensbi, the kernel and dts files into ram
-* pine64-ox64-firmware.bin/sispeed-m1s-firmware.bin - A image containing OpenSBI, the Kernel and DTS files for Pine64 OX64 and SiSpeed M1S Dock
+* bl808-firmware.bin - A image containing OpenSBI, Uboot and uboot dtb files.
 * sdcard-*.tar.xz - A tarball containing the rootfs for the image to be flashed to the SD card

 ### Development images